Flat feet/fallen arches

 Diagnosing flat feet and fallen arches

-- Taking X-rays or an MRI of your feet
+- X-rays or an MRI scan of the feet.